 Pick two pretty looking vegan & gluten-free canapé recipes that look like you've gone to a lot of effort and then add a platter of veggie sticks, olives, crackers and dips that the kids will enjoy as well as the adults!

-I have to admit, I often ditch the starters completely and just do more canapés and nibbles because people are often happy chatting and mingling with a glass of bubbles and nibbling on whatever is near them rather than having to move to the table straight away.
+I have to admit, I often ditch the starters completely and just do more canapés and nibbles while people excitedly chat and mingle.

 However, if you are a stickler for tradition and like to serve a starter, how about a lovely bowl of soup which you can make ahead and store in the freezer ready to defrost the night before and warm up on the day?

 This is where people often get stuck thinking of a vegan and gluten-free show-stopping centrepiece to rival the Christmas turkey!
-I have been working on the ultimate gluten-free Christmas nut roast recipe and I think I've really nailed it with this Chestnut Nut Roast With Red Wine & Porcini Jus.
+This Chestnut Nut Roast With Red Wine & Porcini Jus is my ultimate decadent Christmas main meal centrepiece that you just can't go wrong with.
 You can make the whole thing in advance up to the point of moulding it and then just roast it on the day.

 Vegan and gluten-free side dishes really come into their own at the Christmas dinner table and it can be a great way to win over the meat-eaters and persuade them to try out more vegan food!
 Here are veganised versions of all my old favourite Christmas side dishes that I used to enjoy before I went vegan.
 All these side dishes taste truly authentic but are blissfully dairy-free and gluten-free!